fsackur/fsackur.github.io/_posts/2017-10-07-dynamic-modules-in-powershell.md

 ```
 It's still dynamic, but now you can find it and remove it with Remove-Module, just as if it were defined in a .psm1.

-Side note: I use this in scripts in the library to import modules, as $Employer doesn't have the facility to copy .psm1 dependencies when we execute script from the library.
+> Side note: I use this in scripts in the library to import modules, as $Employer doesn't have the facility to copy .psm1 dependencies when we execute script from the library.
 I embed the text from the .psm1 file in a here-string instead, and can use the module as normal.
+This isn't perfect, but it does make the code work the same way as it did in dev (think: module scopes.)

 So if we have a dynamic module, can we dynamically update a single function in it without having to regenerate and reload the whole module?